Sidnioulz/figmarine/README.md

 ---

 > [!IMPORTANT]
+> This is a community open-source project.
+It is not affiliated with Figma.
 > This project is in its infancy.
 Get in touch with me before using it in production.

 ## :notebook_with_decorative_cover: Table of Contents